Symmetric group characters as symmetric functions

 This statement is directly equivalent to Lemma \ref{lem:polyzeros} since if we replace $p_k$ in $h$ with $\sum_{d|k} d x_d$ then

-is a polynomial of degree at most $n$ that has the property that $q(m_1, m_2, \ldots, m_n) = h[\Xi_\mu] = 0$ for all $\mu = (1^{m_1}2^{m_2}\cdots n^{m_n})$ for all $|\mu|\leq n$.
-By Lemma \ref{lem:polyzeros}, $q(x_1, x_2, \ldots, x_n)=0$ and hence by Equation \eqref{eq:recoversf}, $h = 0$. \end{proof}
+is a polynomial of degree at most $n$ that has the property that $q(m_1, m_2, \ldots, m_n) = h[\Xi_\gamma] = 0$ for all $\gamma = (1^{m_1}2^{m_2}\cdots n^{m_n})$ for all $|\gamma|\leq n$.
+By Lemma \ref{lem:polyzeros}, $q(x_1, x_2, \ldots, x_n)=0$ and hence by equation \eqref{eq:recoversf}, $h = 0$. \end{proof}

-We considered the case in Proposition \ref{prop:rootsimplsf} that $f[\Xi_\mu] = g[\Xi_\mu]$ implies $f=g$ when $\mu$ is small, but more often we will know that $f[\Xi_\mu] = g[\Xi_\mu]$ for all $\mu$ which are partitions greater than some value $n$.
+We considered the case in Proposition \ref{prop:rootsimplsf} that $f[\Xi_\gamma] = g[\Xi_\gamma]$ implies $f=g$ when $\gamma$ is small, but more often we will know that $f[\Xi_\gamma] = g[\Xi_\gamma]$ for all $\gamma$ which are partitions of integers greater than or equal to some value $n$.
 We can reduce the implication to the previous case in the following proposition.

 \begin{cor} Let $f,g \in Sym$ be symmetric functions of degree less than or equal to some positive integer $n$.
-Assume that for all partitions $\mu$ such that $|\mu| \geq n$, then
+Assume that for all partitions $\gamma$ such that $|\gamma| \geq n$, then

 as elements of $Sym$. \end{cor}